nushell/nushell.github.io/book/commands/decode_base64.md

 ## Parameters

- -  `...rest`: optionally base64 decode data by column paths
+ -  `...rest`: For a data structure input, decode data at the given cell paths
  -  `--character-set {string}`: specify the character rules for encoding the input.
 	Valid values are 'standard', 'standard-no-padding', 'url-safe', 'url-safe-no-padding','binhex', 'bcrypt', 'crypt'
  -  `--binary`: Output a binary value instead of decoding payload as UTF-8